 Do you bite your nails?

-It turns out --- many of the reasons that we are biting away at our nails is due to a variety of mental health issues we are coping with.
-Nail biting is merely a way that we are distracting ourselves from some of the daily difficulties we are dealing with.
+It turns out — many of the reasons that we are biting away at our nails are due to a variety of mental health issues we are coping with.
+Nail-biting is merely a way that we are distracting ourselves from some of the daily difficulties we are dealing with.
 We can distract ourselves from these daily difficulties by turning our attention to developing unhealthy habits.